Tuesday 25th March 2014

 Bocas Del Toro is a charming little place, firmly on the backpacker route around Central America, yet not yet marred by the influx of mass tourism.
 There’s only really one main street, every waterside property has a rickity old jetty sticking out the back and the beer is impossibly cheap (26p a bottle from the beer crate man).
 It has a bunch of great little restaurants and kick-ass bars, it’s got its own airport and it’s a short boatride away from deserted beaches, exclusive resorts, gnarley surf, Dolphin Bay… and JINJA ISLAND!!!

-So then, let’s meet the people whose lives we will be INVADING and REPLACING like the Bodysnatchers/Cybermen/Borg what we are.
+So then, let’s meet the people whose lives we will be INVADING and REPLACING like some sort of ginger Bodysnatchers/Cybermen/Borg.

-Ian Usher is the guy what sold his entire life on eBay a few years back.
+Ian Usher sold his entire life on eBay a few years back.
 He then set out to achieve 100 goals in 100 weeks, a bit like Everton football club.
 After selling the film-rights to his story to Disney for a princely sum (I need to get on that grrrravy train), he purchased a Caribbean Island, upon which he built a lovely little holiday home.

 Ian’s island has been featured on Island Hunters in the States and New Lives in the Wild with Ben Fogle in the UK, whose signature adorns the living room wall.